info443-wi22/443-atom/README.md

 <br>

 ### Codeline Model
 The names of files and directories are rather descriptive.
 For example, folder `src` holds the main source files and `spec` keeps testing code of basically all corresponding components.
-And file names are easy to understand at a glance since they are named as 'component-status' although files that set up a component cannot be extract and put in a folder seperately.
+And file names are easy to understand at a glance since they are named as 'component-status' although files that set up a whole component cannot be extracted and put in an independent folder.
 However, it allows programmers to use relative paths because all files that call each other to work are put in the same directory.

 Many functionalities of Atom are achieved by packages.
 And like atom/atom repository, it only contains things to do with core part of basic text editing which means it seperates packages into other repositories and relates them by links.
 It enables a highly flexible developing approach, where changes in single packages will not affect other functionalities.
 In addition, Atom allows packages to depend on other packages, substituding the redundant work with simple dependency statement.
 Moreover, for implement  version control in Atom, the root directory needs to relate the Git repository.

-It has a quite detailed README.md for for the main repository but lack explainations for other important folders.
+Fianlly, although atom/atom has a quite detailed README.md for for the main repository, it lacks explanations for other important folders.

 <br>

 ### Testing and Configuration
-The core of Atom is tested by about 80 files that contains test code, not including the large amount of fixtures used as test cases.
+The core of Atom is tested by about 80 files that contain test code, not including the large amount of fixtures used as test cases.
 These files with test code are almost placed into a folder named `spec`, corresponding to each files in `src`.
-Atom is tested using the [Jasmine](https://jasmine.github.io/) testing framework.
-Jasmine is a open-source test framework that can be run on any JavaScript-enabled platform.
+Atom is tested by [Jasmine](https://jasmine.github.io/) testing framework.
+Jasmine is an open-source test framework that can be run on any JavaScript-enabled platform.
 It has a clean and simple syntax for writing test and then you just need to make the source file available to `spec` file.
 Atom use Jasmine 1.3 to run the test by default, but it also allows you to run custom test runner by `atomTestRunner` in `package.json`.

-Tests in `spec` will normally all be run to make sure each unit work correctly and independently and all units play their parts as expectation when intergrated.
-We run tests to verify whether the componets give out the desired result and whether they invoke certain function.
+Tests in `spec` will normally all be run to make sure each unit work correctly and independently, and all units play their parts as expectation when integrated.
+We run tests to verify whether the components give out the desired result and whether they invoke certain function.

-And Atom uses Continuous Integration tools like [GitHub Actions](https://github.com/features/actions), [Travis CI](https://travis-ci.org/) and [Appveyor](https://www.appveyor.com/).
-They will help to atomatically build and run tests for each new push request and report error immediately.
-Every commited revision triggers CI tools to work.
-Then, Pull requests merged almost all by others than pull request initiator, which gurantees the code be checked before merge.
+Atom uses Continuous Integration tools like [GitHub Actions](https://github.com/features/actions), [Travis CI](https://travis-ci.org/) and [Appveyor](https://www.appveyor.com/).
+They will help to automatically build and run tests for each new push request and report error immediately.
+Every committed revision triggers CI tools to work.
+In addition, pull requests merged almost all by others other than pull request initiator, which guarantees the code can be checked before merge.

 <br>